 Tips For Unpacking Your Groceries:

 - And wrap it all up with handwashing.
 Look how good you are getting at this!
-Maybe you should add hand lotion to your next grocery list!
+Although with all this handwashing, maybe you should add hand lotion to your next grocery list though!

 Remember, we are all in this together and we want to help flatten the curve of infection.
 I realize that much of what I have suggested may seem a little over the top.
 I would like to gently remind you that living in a pandemic also seems a little over the top.
 Be kind to one another and take good care of yourself and your loved ones.